robot0321/visual_inertial_odometry_simualtion/README.md

 These are MATLAB simulations of (Mono) Visual { Inertial | Wheel } Odometry These simulations provide the ideal case with **some noises** which can be turned off and on.

-* You can use this simulation belong your need
+* You can use this simulation as you wish with GNU 3.0
 * I checked all the demo files whether it can be runned without any amendation, but the MATLAB version can be critical
 * I made this simulations on MATLAB 2019a